mauro-balades/brainfuck-plusplus/README.md

 #### Some rules:

 - Any arbitrary character besides the 10 listed above should be ignored by the compiler or interpretor.
-Characters besides the 10 operators should be con- sidered comments.
+Characters besides the 10 operators should be considered comments.

 - All memory blocks on the "array" are set to zero at the beginning of the program.
 And the memory pointer starts out on the very left most memory block.

 - Loops may be nested as many times as you want.
-But all `[` must have a corre- sponding `]`.
+But all `[` must have a corresponding `]`.

 ## Installation